Commencement : Students' Frequently Asked Questions

 Are tickets required for the Commencement Ceremony?

+All guests will be admitted to the Prior Center when the doors open at 9:30 a.m. on Saturday, May 11.
 Guests with tickets will be seated first.
-Seats will be available for ticket holders until 10:30 a.m. and then released for other guests without tickets on a first come basis.
+Seats will be available for ticket holders until 10:30 a.m. and then released for all remaining guests on a first come basis.
 Ushers will be taking tickets at each set of stairs.
-Guests may also observe the ceremony from the concourse level.
+Guests may also observe the commencement ceremony from the concourse level.

 Guests are not permitted in the robing area or graduate seating area until after the recessional.